RockySong/micropython-rocky/README.md

 How to play with the demo GUI
 ------------

     The demo keeps detecting a face, and if a face is detected, resizes to 64x64 then run MobileFaceNet to recognize.
 Face detection technology is from OpenMV, model is self-trained by Keras (not the nn module from OpenMV, as it does not support residual connections needed by MobileFaceNet model).

-    To add a face, press add button then OK button, a count down timer (4 seconds) starts, keep your face in front of the lens, after the count down timer reaches 0, it will take a snapshot when your face is detected, then add the feature vector of your face to database together with the resized snapshot image (64x64).
+    To add a face, press add button then OK button, a count down timer (4 seconds) starts, keep your face in front of the lens, after the count down timer reaches 0, it will take a snapshot when your face is detected, then add the feature vector of your face to its database together with the resized snapshot image (64x64), both are saved into QSPI flash so it is persistent.

+    Remark: The demo database can save up to 32 faces.

     To del a face, press del button then OK button, your face will be deleted when the system recognized your face.

     To delete all, press del button 5 times and then OK button.
+It takes a while if database has many faces.

     You can also adjust sensitivity by increase, decrease and reset.
 Higher sensitivity tolerance more differences of faces compared with the snapshot, however, with more false triggers.

 Note
 ------------